KikeVen/python911/_posts/2019-9-30-Temperature-converter-02.md

 * [x] What is the order of operation
 * [x] Launch and write the script
 * [x] Print the results
-* [x] Temporary container for feeding different temperatures to be converter

 ## Temperature convertion equation